Help

 You can also proactively connect to an internet server, and the device will act as a source for that server to send audio to listeners on the wider internet.
 To do this, select Connect to Server from the menu.
 Details of what to enter in this dialog should be available from your service provider.

-Note: in trial mode only the lowest quality MP4 bitrate is available, and noise will overlay the audio after 3 minutes.
+Note: In trial mode, only the lowest quality MP4 bitrate is available, and noise will overlay the audio after 3 minutes.

 Recording

-Note: In trial mode only the lowest quality MP4 bitrate is available, and recording is limited to 3 minutes.
+Note: In trial mode, only the lowest quality MP4 bitrate is available, and recording is limited to 3 minutes.

 A recording first requires a file to write to.
 Select Record from the menu, and choose a destination file location and name.
 The receiver is now primed to record.
-If it was already receiving audio it will begin immediately.
+If it was already receiving audio, it will begin immediately.
 If not, it is now Ready to Record, meaning it will start recording when the audio starts.
 To stop recording, tap the Finish button.

-It is possible to pause a recording without finishing it, by pausing the sending device.
+It is possible to pause a recording without finishing it by pausing the sending device.
 As long as this doesn’t cause the device to disconnect itself or send silence (see Frequently Asked Questions), the recording will automatically resume when the received audio resumes.

 Other Settings

-These settings are available from the app’s Settings page
+These settings are available from the app’s Settings page:

 Receiver